BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 }
 ```

-after we select our action and the game loop is over we compare it to the correct action,<br>
+After we select our action and the game loop is over, we compare it to the correct action,<br>

 ```c++
     reward = (action == correct_move) ?
 1 : -1;
 ```

-Here if the action matches the correct one the model is rewarded else it's punished. <br>
+If the action matches the correct one the model is rewarded else it's punished. <br>

-After every game loop we also update the loopup table values based on our reward/punishment:
+After every game loop, we also update the loopup table values based on our reward/punishment:

 ```c++
 update_qtable(Qtable, game_state_end, game_state_start, learning_rate, discount_rate, reward, action);

 ```

-After a certain ammount of loops the model will be at a state where it can play the game on it's own.
+After a certain number of loops, the model will be at a state where it can play the game on its own.
 Performing the perfect move always and staying on level with the ball at all times.

-With the weights that I have currenly saved the model should be impossible to beat but feel free to try to do so.<br>
+With the weights that I have currently saved, the model should be impossible to beat, but feel free to try to do so.<br>

 ## conclusions

-A reinforcement learning model can be trained to play pong having only 3 values from the game, the paddle's height the ball's height and the speed of the ball on the Y axis.<br>
+A reinforcement learning model can be trained to play pong with only 3 values from the game, the paddle's height, the ball's height, and the speed of the ball on the Y axis.<br>

-All of the data for the game can be retrieved from the mdoel using the functions provided, feel free to explore different ways to train the model in the least ammount of time possible, and with the smallest ammount of game states possible.
+All of the data for the game can be retrieved from the model using the functions provided.
+Feel free to explore different ways to train the model in the least amount of time possible, and with the smallest amount of game states possible.